 In metazoans, the first 'immune' cell to evolve was the phagocyte.
-In vertebrates - and in multicellulates in general - this cell clears away the 'mess' that accumulates within each colony of cells that constitutes an animal (the zygote derived colony).
+This cell clears away the 'mess' that accumulates within each colony of cells that constitutes an animal (the zygote derived colony).
 It also encourages the regeneration of lost tissues.
 It is a general assumption that vertebrates have evolved an immune system that is 'designed' to identify and eliminate foreign organisms.

 Now, whilst invading, foreign organisms are undoubtedly a major threat to morphostasis, we need to remember three things.
-First, the tissue debris that accumulates from degenerating self cells is an essential resource for pathogenic organisms.
+First, the tissue debris that accumulates from degenerating cells is an essential resource for pathogenic organisms.
 A prime strategy for the morphostatic system is to operate a "scorched earth" policy (an impeccably clean extracellular environment) to deny foreign organisms a suitable substrate for growth and reproduction.
-Second, pathogenic organisms need to create extra- or intra-cellular debris to satisfy their need for a substrate.
+Second, pathogenic organisms need to create extra- or intra-cellular debris to satisfy this need for a substrate.
 A substantial part of a pathogenic organism's genome is dedicated to this role and this probably leads to its reduced survivability in a saprophyte's preferred environment.
 Third, dedicated, intracellular, pathogenic organisms need to get themselves invited in and it seems likely that the provocative display of so called PAMPs (pathogen associated molecular patterns) might be one of their chosen (Trojan-horse-style) strategies.

-So, it may be possible to restructure our perception of immune cell function so that it now champions 'the clearance of tissue mess (debris)' as the real raison d'être - the grand plan - of the system.
-By this view, foreign organisms are only noticed because they appear to the system as debris (particularly edible organic debris typical of the primaeval diet of amoebocytes) or they provoke a tissue mess (debris) that triggers clearance mechanisms.
-If this perspective is valid then it would no longer be justified to regard, as heresy, the counterintuitive assertion that "there is no such thing as an immune system" if, by this, we mean a foreign organism hunting and killing system run by lymphocytes.
+So, it may be possible to restructure our perception of immune cell function so that it now champions 'the clearance of tissue mess' as the real raison d'être - the grand plan - of the system.
+By this view, foreign organisms are only noticed because they appear to the system as mess or they provoke a tissue mess that triggers clearance.
+If this perspective is valid then it would no longer be justified to regard, as heresy, the counterintuitive assertion that "there is no such thing as an immune system".
 It might even show us some shortcuts to establish what each element of the system has evolved to do.
 The provocative title of this article implies that we may be witnessing a conceptual-Jack-in-the-Box that will trigger an unfolding revolution in our understanding of immune function.

 This article condenses and extends concepts from previous papers (Cunliffe, 1995, 1997, 1998, 1999) into a synopsis so new references are kept to a minimum.
-It is dominantly conclusory opinion so readers must decide, for themselves, which conjectures are valid and which are flawed.
+It is dominantly theoretical so readers must decide, for themselves, which conjectures are valid and which are flawed.